USS Silversides (SS-236): Seventh and eighth patrols: October 1943 – January 1944

-Ninth and tenth patrols: February–June 1944
+Ninth and 10th patrols: February–June 1944

 For her ninth war patrol, Silversides departed Pearl Harbor on 15 February and set course for waters west of the Marianas Islands.
 On 16 March, she sank the cargo ship Kofuku Maru.
-The remainder of the patrol was devoid of worthwhile targets, so the submarine returned to Fremantle on 8 April.
+The remainder of the patrol was devoid of worthwhile targets, so the submarine sailed to Fremantle on 8 April.

-While on her tenth war patrol, again off the Marianas Islands, Silversides destroyed six enemy vessels for a total of over 14,000 tons.
-On 10 May, she torpedoed and sank the cargo ship Okinawa Maru, followed up with the passenger/cargo ship Mikage Maru; and then sent the converted gunboat Choan Maru Number Two beneath the waves.
+While on her 10th war patrol, again off the Marianas Islands, Silversides destroyed six enemy vessels for a total of over 14,000 tons.
+On 10 May, she torpedoed and sank the cargo ship Okinawa Maru, followed up with the passenger/cargo ship Mikage Maru, and then sent the converted gunboat Choan Maru No. 2 beneath the waves.
 Ten days later, she added to her score when she sank another converted gunboat, the 998-ton Shosei Maru.
-On 29 May, the submarine torpedoed and sank the cargo ships Shoken Maru and Horaizan Maru; and then headed for Pearl Harbor, arriving on 11 June.
+On 29 May, the submarine torpedoed and sank the cargo ships Shoken Maru and Horaizan Maru, and then headed for Pearl Harbor, arriving on 11 June.
 Two days later, she got underway for Mare Island Navy Yard for overhaul, returning to Pearl Harbor on 12 September.

-Eleventh and twelfth patrol: September 1944 – February 1945
+Eleventh and 12th patrols: September 1944–February 1945

-Silversides cleared Pearl Harbor on 24 September for her eleventh war patrol, conducted off Kyūshū, Japan.
+Silversides cleared Pearl Harbor on 24 September for her 11th war patrol, conducted off Kyūshū, Japan.
 Although this patrol was unproductive, she aided in the rescue of a stricken sister submarine. had been badly damaged in a severe depth charging and was forced to surface and try to escape while fighting enemy escorts in a gun battle, a task for which a submarine is badly outmatched.
 The gunfire flashes brought Silversides to the scene.
 She deliberately drew the attention of some of the escorts, then quickly dove to escape the gunfire.
-Soon, submarines and joined in helping Silversides to guard Salmon, and in escorting the stricken submarine back to Saipan, arriving on 3 November.
-Silversides terminated her eleventh patrol at Midway Island on 23 November.
+Soon, submarines and joined in helping Silversides to guard Salmon and escorting the stricken submarine back to Saipan, arriving on 3 November.
+Silversides terminated her 11th patrol at Midway Island on 23 November.

-Silversides twelfth war patrol commenced on 22 December 1944, and was spent in the East China Sea.
+Silversides 12th war patrol commenced on 22 December 1944 and was spent in the East China Sea.
 Despite aggressive searching, she found few worthwhile targets.
 However, when an opportunity did come her way, Silversides took full advantage.
 On 25 January 1945, she torpedoed the 4,556-ton cargo ship Malay Maru.
 She returned to Midway Island on 12 February.